Is Osteoarthritis a Disability?

 - Stiffness, particularly after periods of inactivity.

-- Swelling around the affected joints.
+- Swelling around the affected joints and knees.

 - Reduced range of motion.